handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

  The accessibility level of any component in your application may be decreased by a low accessibility level of its parent elements.
 For this reason, make sure to always check the accessibility of the entire page, using tools such as [Lighthouse](https://developers.google.com/web/tools/lighthouse).

 :::

+## Accessibility testing

+We test Handsontable for accessibility using different approaches:

+- We check Handsontable's accessibility score with a range of the accessibility testing tools, such as Lighthouse, Axe-core, or Accessibility Insights for Web.
+- We use automated visual regression testing.
+- We manually test all of Handsontable's features with the most popular screen readers.
+- We cover the most common use cases with automated unit and end-to-end tests.

 ## Known limitations